 Carer’s Leave may also be terminated if the Department of Social Protection makes a decision that:

-- the person in respect of whom the teacher proposed to take or has taken Carer’s Leave was not or is no longer a relevant person;
+- the person in respect of whom the teacher proposed to take or has taken Carer’s Leave, was not or is no longer a relevant person or,

 - the teacher is engaging in or has engaged in employment or self-employment other than as provided for in regulations made by the Minister for Social Protection.